Home » Car Racing » Drivers » Rally » Videos

-With the annual Dakar Rally having just been won by the legendary Carlos Sainz in a VW, I’m reminded of the year – almost a quarter of a century ago – when Porsche turned up in the desert with a trio of hi-tech supercars in the shape of 911-based, twin turbocharged, four-wheel-drive 959s.
+With the annual Dakar Rally being run once again I’m reminded of the year – almost a quarter of a century ago – when Porsche turned up in the desert with a trio of hi-tech supercars in the shape of 911-based, twin turbocharged, four-wheel-drive 959s.

 Billed at the time as the world’s most sophisticated sportscar, the 959 rewrote the rule book, particularly in a rallying context.
 The car was a world away from the boxy, utilitarian workhorses synonymous with the Dakar.
 Range Rovers, Mercedes G-Wagens and Mitsubishi Pajeros had made the event pretty much their own since its inception in 1979, but not anymore.